auth0/docs/articles/protocols/saml/identity-providers/ssocircle.md

 useCase:
   - add-idp
 ---
-# SAML SSO with SSOCircle as an Identity Provider
+# SAML Single Sign-on with SSOCircle as an Identity Provider

-This tutorial will create a sample application that uses Auth0 for <dfn data-key="security-assertion-markup-language">SAML</dfn> <dfn data-key="single-sign-on">Single Sign-On (SSO)</dfn>, authenticating users against identity provider **SSOCircle**.
+This tutorial will create a sample application that uses Auth0 for <dfn data-key="security-assertion-markup-language">SAML</dfn> <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn>, authenticating users against identity provider **SSOCircle**.

 ::: warning
 As of July 8, 2016, SSOCircle supports integration via [manual configuration using public settings](http://www.ssocircle.com/en/idp-tips-tricks/public-idp-configuration/).
 If you have previously used account-specific metadata, your integration will still function, though this usage is now deprecated.